-□ Confidential,for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- ☑ No fee required. - \Box Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11. - 1.
-Title of each class of securities to which transaction applies: - 2.
-Aggregate number of securities to which transaction applies: - 3.
-Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - 4.
-Proposed maximum aggregate value of transaction: - 5.
-Total fee paid: - \Box Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - 1.
-Amount Previously Paid: - 2.
-Form, Schedule or Registration Statement No.: - 3.
-Filing Party: - 4.
-Date Filed:
+Filed by the Re egistrant 🗵 Filed by a Part y other than the Registrant Check the app ropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 NATURAL ALTERNATIVES INTERNATIONAL, INC. (Name of Registrant as Specified In Its Charter) (Name of I Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Fil ing Fee (Check the appropriate box): ⊠ No fee required. ☐ Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+1. Title of each class of securities t o which transaction applies: 2.
+Aggregate number of securities to which transaction applies: 3.
+Per unit price or other underlyin the filing fee is calculated and s g value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which tate how it was determined): 4.
+Proposed maximum aggregate v alue of transaction: 5.
+Total fee paid: ☐ Fee paid previously with preliminary mate rials. □ Cł pr heck box if any part of the fee is offset a eviously.
+Identify the previous filing by s provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid registration statement number, or the Form or Schedule and the date of its filing.
+1. Amount Previously Paid: 2.
+Form, Schedule or Registration Statement No.: 3.
+Filing Party: 4 Date Filed: